aron-bordin/scrapy/_posts/2016-08-20-scrapy-streaming-support-for-spiders-in-other-programming-languages.md

 # Final Considerations

 This summer was very good for me.
-I was able to develop the project and I achieved my goals with this project (from abstract).
+I was able to develop the project and I achieved my goals with this project.
 Now, it's possible and easy to implement spiders using your preferred programming language.

 I received an awesome support and I'd like to thank my mentors (@eLRuLL and @ptremberth), and another GSoC student (@Preetwinder) for all the help in this project.